Skip to content Skip to footer

 Energy source: Nuclear Structure and Decay Data, National Nuclear Data Center, Brookhaven National Laboratory

 Irradiation of the entire body (or most of the body) to >0,7 Gy (>700 rads) over a concise (usually minutes) gives rise to radiation sickness, also known as Acute Radiation Syndrome (ARS).
 The symptoms of ARS are dependent on the radiation dose absorbed.
-Survival decrease with increasing dose.
-Therefore, higher doses result in more severe injuries and mild symptoms may occur as low as 0,3 Gy (300 rads).
+Survival decreases with increasing dose.
+Therefore, higher doses result in more severe injuries, and mild symptoms may occur as low as 0,3 Gy (300 rads).

-The effects (and hence the symptoms) of radiation injury (ARS) are expressed at different stages also depending on the absorbed dose.
+The effects (and hence the symptoms) of radiation injury (ARS) are expressed at different stages, also depending on the absorbed dose.
 Note that the absorbed doses are all quoted in gamma equivalent values.

 Stage: Occurrence: Usual symptoms